Noesis/Lottie-Noesis/README.md

 optional arguments:
-  -h, --help           show this help message and exit --version            show program's version number and exit --debug              Dump layers information --template <key>     Imports lottie as a control template resource --repeat <behavior>  Describes how the animation repeats
+  -h, --help           show this help message and exit --version            show program's version number and exit --debug              dump layers information --viewbox            use Viewbox as root element --template <key>     import lottie as a control template resource --repeat <behavior>  describe how the animation repeats
 ```

 ## Usage